bingeli1212/nitrile-preview/doc/DOC-diagram.md

 curve on the chart.
 The control points will be drawn using round dots, and end points of the Bezier curves as square dots.

+# Built-in Paths

+Following are built-in path that are readily available.

++ north
++ south
++ east
++ west
++ northwest
++ northeast
++ southwest
++ southeast
++ center

+  Each of these path is to contain a single point that can be constructed based on the current size of the viewport.

++ last

+  This is the